Door Closer Maintenance, Repair and Adjustment Info

 • optionally, buy an assortment of o-rings from Harbor Freight

-7. Typical: re-insert BC adjustment screw, tilt and hold closer so that it’s on it’s end, with the S and L adjustment screw ports facing upward
+7. Typical: re-insert BC adjustment screw, tilt and hold closer so that it's on its end, with the S and L adjustment screw ports facing upward

 8. Fill port(s) with oil, slowly moving the closer Arm to distribute oil internally.
 If you move too fast oil may squirt out!